-A durable POA allows an agent to take action once the senior is “incapacitated.”
-In California, such POAs can be used to move a senior with dementia to a different living arrangement.
+A durable POA allows an agent to take action once the older person is “incapacitated.”
+In California, such POAs can be used to move a person with dementia to a different living arrangement.

 Now, the durable power of attorney approach isn’t perfect.
-In fact, I’ve occasionally encountered situations in which different doctors had different opinions on whether a senior was incapacitated.
+In fact, I’ve occasionally encountered situations in which different doctors had different opinions on whether an older person was incapacitated.
 This troubles me, because agents should really only be stepping in and overriding older adults if we’re all sure they’ve lost capacity and are making decisions that don’t serve their overall goals, or are hazardous to others.